stomp/stomp-spec/src/stomp-specification-1.2.md

 in the `MESSAGE` frame.

-If the sever cannot successfully process the `SEND` frame for any reason, the server MUST send the client an `ERROR` frame and disconnect the client.
+If the sever cannot successfully process the `SEND` frame for any reason, the server MUST send the client an `ERROR` frame and then close the connection.

 ### SUBSCRIBE